 The CLÁR-Funding for Small-Scale Rural Projects (Ceantair Laga Árd-Riachtanais) is a targeted investment programme which provides funding for small-scale infrastructural projects in rural areas that have suffered the greatest levels of population decline.

-There are three measures funded under the 2019 CLÁR programme:
+There were three measures funded under the 2019 CLÁR programme:

 Measure 1: support for schools or community safety measures